Wicked Campers: Controversies

 Wicked Campers have continually attracted media attention in Australia and New Zealand for their use of offensive slogans on their painted vans.
 Between 2008 and 2012 the Australian Advertising Standards Board upheld numerous complaints about offensive slogans or other advertising.

 In 2010, according to the Daily Telegraph, the Queensland government released a report saying 90% of Wicked vans in the state were unroadworthy.
 Wicked took the vans off the road but claimed that the vans were safe.
 It appears, however, that the number of vans that were taken off the road is a point of contention.

 In 2011, various media sources reported that Wicked Campers received criticism from animal rights activists for placing stickers inside their Australian vans with the text "Kangaroos, run the fuckers down."
 Wicked stated the stickers were to promote road safety and prevent vehicular rollovers.

 In November 2011 it was reported that the company trading as Wicked Campers had paid fines of $26,400 for 'misleading advertising' regarding camper van hire fees.
 According to the Australian Competition & Consumer Commission, the company had 'failed to specify the single total price payable for the campervans and failed to adequately disclose certain mandatory fees and charges'.

 In July 2014 a petition opposing their sexist and misogynist slogans attracted over 100,000 signatures and protests in the Australian Senate.
 After pressure through the media, Wicked issued an apology and committed to removing the offensive slogans.
 As of April 2016, they have not done so.

 The Australian Christian Lobby has campaigned in Queensland and in New South Wales in regards to the wording on Wicked Camper vans.

 In December 2016 it was reported that the New Zealand Advertising Standards Authority upheld a number of complaints.
 Wicked Campers, "did not respond to the complaints board".

+In July 2014, following significant public criticism and a widely supported petition, Wicked Campers issued a public apology for the offensive slogans displayed on some of their vehicles.
+The company stated that it would review its advertising policies, remove insensitive slogans from its fleet within six months, and committed to improving its practices.
+In subsequent years, media reports have noted a reduction in the use of controversial slogans, indicating that Wicked Campers has taken steps to address earlier concerns.